Your child’s day case assessment at the Children’s Neuromuscular Centre

 - Lung function tests

 Please ask any questions at any point of the day.
 Detailed medical queries are probably best saved until your see the senior neuromuscular doctor (consultant).
+We realise that it can be difficult to remember everything during the busy day so it may help to write down a list of questions before the appointment.
 If there is anything you wish to discuss without your child being present, please let us know so we can try to arrange it.

 After the appointment